kubeflow/katib/README.md

 When the spec.Status.Condition becomes ```Completed```, the StudyJob is finished.

 You can monitor your results in Katib UI.
-For accessing to Katib UI you have to install Ambassador.
+For accessing to Katib UI, you have to install Ambassador.

 In your Ksonnet app root, run the following